alexalemi/blog.alexalemi.com/kl.md

 Equivalently, we could have just given the joint probability distribution, as shown in Figure xx.

-The point now is that if we were to update our beliefs, in the diagram on the right there is just a single distribution $q(\mathcal{T},\mathcal{D})$, in the one on the left there are essentially three different distributions
+The point now is that if we were to update our beliefs, in the diagram on the right there is just a single distribution $q(\mathcal{D},\mathcal{T})$, in the one on the left there are essentially three different distributions
 $(q(\mathcal{D}), q(\mathcal{T}|D), q(\mathcal{T}| \overline D))$ and we want
-some sort of *structural* constitency between the two sides:
+some sort of *structural* consistency between the two sides:
 $$
 I[p(\mathcal{D}\mathcal{T}); q(\mathcal{D}\mathcal{T})] \quad \textrm{versus} \quad
 I[p(\mathcal{D}); q(\mathcal{D})], I[p(\mathcal{T}|D); q(\mathcal{T}|D)],
 I[p(\mathcal{T}|\overline D), q(\mathcal{T}|\overline D)] .
 $$

-The consistenty we will require is that our information measure decomposes linearly between these two different descriptions.
+The consistency we will require is that our information measure decomposes linearly between these two different descriptions.
 The information between the joints should be a weighted linear combination of the informations of three constituent distributions.
 In this particular case we will require: